jkcso/Intel-One/README.md

 - Perform all of the above using just one flag.

 ### Other features

 - Shodan.io search.
 - Perform search engine search and social media search alone very easy.
 These searches are included in the 'ALL in One' flags.

-## Future versions might include

-* Browser to initiate a *single* localhost connection with a *single* opened Browser Tab and have all other website connections (like for example the 85 Tabs opened for a company) as embedded in that one page.
-This came up from user feedback and might provide features for storage/persistent search such as ticking checkboxes about what resources to save for a target individual, company or domain.
-* Check if retrieved email addresses are stolen using Troy Hunt's https://haveibeenpwned.com.
-Next step is to try to retrieve credentials using the data breach info.
-* Advanced google dorks for -g / --google flag providing the user with the capability of even choosing the country in which google should run (i.e google.it, google.fr etc)
-* Passive reconnaissance for companies to include job postings as those disclose a lot on both the software and versions that a company is using.

 ## Directories explained
 ### search

 - companies.py: Includes functions able to target companies such as the edgar search.
 - domains.py: Includes functions to retrieve domain info such as whois lookup and a vulnerability scanner.
 - engines.py: Includes search engines such as google and people search engines such as pipl.